 - Gestational diabetes– occurs during pregnancy but will resolve when the baby is born.

 Signs and symptoms of type 1 and type 2 diabetes includes:

 - Unexplained weight loss

 - Feeling tired/ fatigue

 - The presence of ketones in the urine

 Note: Consult your doctor or physician right away if you notice any possible symptoms that may indicate a diabetes, to begin the treatment because the earlier the treatment, the higher the chance of healing.
 After you are diagnosed with the disease, you need medical check-up with your doctor until your sugar levels stabilize or go back to normal.
 Avoid self-medication.

 What are the Causes?

-Exact cause is unknown.
+The exact cause is unknown.
 What is known is that the immune system (the one responsible for fighting harmful bacteria and viruses) attacks and destroys the insulin producing cells in the pancreas.
 This leads to a little or no insulin.
-So the sugar builds up in your bloodstream instead of being transported into your cells.
-It is thought to be caused by environmental factors and genetics.
+So, the sugar builds up in your bloodstream instead of being transported into your cells.

 What are the risk factors?